ImtiazVision/Java/Notes.md

 **Factorial** : A factorial is the product of an integer and all the positive integers that come after it.
 It is represented by the symbol: `!` .
 For example, Factorial of 5 (i.e. `5!`) is : 5 x 4 x 3 x 2 x 1 = 120 .

 **Indirect recursion** (or mutual recursion) : happens when one method calls another, causing the original method to be called again.

+**Direct recursion** : When a method calls itself within its own body, this is known as direct recursion.